heyannag/Project_1_Group_4/README.md

 ![Resale Price Distribution by Model](PNG_Files/4_Price_Distribution_Model.png)

-# Residual Value by Model and Model Year, John Patten
+# Residual Value by Model and Model Year | John Patten
 * What is the model depreciation over time as estimated by the listing price?

 ![Depreceiation by Model](PNG_Files/5_Depreceiation_by_Model.png)